CommandersAct/pods/TCIAB/README.md

 <p>If you want to filter, nothing has to be done inside the code, but you should find inside the privacy.json in "information" a field like : "vendors": "8,18,467,310".</p>
 <p>This tells that you are only using the vendors which IDs are 8, 18, 467 and 310.
 Those ID refers to the IDs they are given inside the vendor-list.</p>
 <p>/!\ This should normally decided by your project manager and added inside the json by your Commanders Act contact.</p>
+<h2 id="selecting-buttons">Selecting buttons</h2>
+<p>The IAB interface is separated in 2 layers.
+The first layer is the first screen you'll see when opening the privacy center.
+The second layer is the purpose screen as well as the vendor screen.</p>
+<p>In those 2 interfaces, the default buttons are defined as followed:</p>
+<p>First layer: "Detail" (lead to the purpose detail screen), "Accept All" and "Refuse All"
+Second layer: "Save" (use the current state of all switches), "Accept All" and "Refuse All"</p>
+<p>IAB asks that you have at least a "Detail" button on the first layer, and a "Save" on the second.
+Starting September 2020 the CNIL asks that if you have a "Accept all" button, you need a "Refuse all" button with an identical visual.</p>
+<p>Meanwhile you can select the button you want to see as well as the order they'll appear in among the default ones by changing part of the privacy JSON.</p>
+<pre><code>"components": {
+    "firstLayerButton": ["Detail", "AcceptAll", "RefuseAll"],
+    "secondLayerButton": ["Save", "AcceptAll", "RefuseAll"], },
+</code></pre>
+<p>You can add those lines and select the needing ones.
+For example, if you don't want a refuse all button, just remove "RefuseAll".</p>
 <h2 id="initialisation">Initialisation</h2>
 <pre><code>:::java
 // If you need to use callbacks.